Honda Sensing in Winter: How to Keep Your Sensors Clean

 Tips on Cleaning Your Honda:

-When you service your vehicle here at Honda West, we include a free car-wash with every visit thanks to our wonderful friends at Western Pride Car Wash!
-And if you ever need a hand learning about your Honda Sensing system and how to maintain it, you can always come on down and ask one of our many associates or check out videos online through The Honda Help Center.
+Want to wash your car but don’t have the time to do it yourself?
+No problem, when you service your vehicle here at Honda West, we include a free car-wash with every visit thanks to our wonderful friends at Western Pride Car Wash!
+And if you ever need a hand learning about your Honda Sensing system and how to maintain it, come visit our service department and ask any of our service advisors!